-The Server Configuration named CM601 is added for Communication Manager is discussed in detail below.
-General, Heartbeat and Advanced tabs are provisioned but no configuration is done for Authentication tab.
+The Server Configuration named CM521 is added for Communication Manager is discussed in detail below.
+General, Heartbeat and Advanced tabs are provisioned, but no configuration is done for Authentication tab.

 In the General tab, specify Server Type as Call Server.
-In the compliance testing, the link between Avaya SBCE and Communication Manager is TCP and Communication Manager listens on port 5080.
+In the compliance testing, the link between Avaya SBCE and Communication Manager is TCP and Communication Manager listens on port 5060.

 By default the Avaya SBCE forwards the OPTIONS from MTS Allstream to Communication Manager to check for SIP Trunk status.
 Thus, it is unnecessary to enable heartbeat on Avaya SBCE to send OPTIONS to Call Server.
 In the compliance testing, the Heartbeat is kept disabled as default.
-The following screenshot shows the configuration in Heartbeat tab in detail.
+The following screenshot shows the Heartbeat configuration.

-Under Advanced tab, for Interworking Profile drop down list select CM as defined in Section 6.2.4 and for Signaling Manipulation Script drop down list select None.
+Under Advanced tab, in Interworking Profile drop down list select entry CM521 as defined in Section 6.2.4, and for the Signaling Manipulation Script drop down list select None.
 The other settings are kept as default.
+Click Finish.